libsdl-org/sdlwiki/SDL3/SDL_GetClipboardData.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_GetClipboardData

-Get the data from clipboard for a given mime type
+Get the data from clipboard for a given mime type.

 ## Header File